Azure Honeypot: Mapping Global Threats in Real-Time

 Setting up log analytics workspace and configuring Defender for cloud

-Inside the workspace, click on “Create” on the top left as shown below.
+Inside the workspace, click “Create” in the top left, as shown below.

 Once done with that, search and click on “Microsoft Defender for Cloud”.